 What is ‘copywriting’?
 The term covers a lot of ground.
-It can refer to writing for the press, or physical publications.
-It can also refer to website copywriting.
+It can refer to writing for the press or physical publications.
+It can also refer to website copywriting or copy for short.
 However, website copywriting is often much different from that which you’d find in papers and on flyers.
-But how, and why?
+But how and why?

 Quality Website Copywriting Generates Leads